department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/health-content.md

 ### **Respect the preferences of individual communities for identity-first language**

-Some communities prefer language that honors the way they interact with the world as an important part of their identity.
+Some communities, in particular, prefer language that honors the way they interact with the world as an important part of their identity.
 You can also shift between identity-first and person-first language to honor the fact that different communities and individuals have different preferences.
 <br/>Examples:

 - Use both “blind Veterans” and “Veterans who are blind.”
 “Veterans with vision loss” or “Veterans with low vision” are also appropriate in some contexts.